 ✔️ HiPP is better for overall tolerance and sensitivity, especially for children with difficulty digesting baby formulas.

 In our European baby formula price comparison table, you will notice that HiPP tends to cost about $1.65/ounce when purchased in single packages (usually 800g), with discounts in bulk that get the price down to about $1.40/ounce.
-Note that you can use our coupon code mommyhood101 at Organic Start for 10% off of HiPP formulas!
+Note that you can use our coupon code mommyhood101 at TheMilkyBox for 5% off of HiPP or Holle formulas!

 Holle is a bit more expensive than HiPP when purchased in single packages, coming in at about $1.80/ounce.
 There are decent discounts when purchasing in bulk, bringing the price down to about $1.60/ounce.
-Note that you can use our coupon code mommyhood101 at Organic Start for 10% off of Holle formulas!
+Note that you can use our coupon code mommyhood101 at TheMilkyBox for 5% off of Holle or HiPP formulas!

 Both HiPP and Holle are widely available, and neither tends to go out of stock at major suppliers.

-To aggregate parent reviews, we considered ratings and comments collected from three popular companies selling European baby formula: Organic Start (New York, NY), Little Bundle (formerly Huggable, Sparks, NV), and My Organic Company Store (Los Angeles, CA).
+To aggregate parent reviews, we considered ratings and comments collected from three popular companies selling European baby formula: My Organic Company Store and The Milky Box.